find your perfect postgrad program

 What courses qualify?

-Any full-time or structured part-time course that is at the masters level of 180 credits either on-campus or distance learning online, however the DL course must be based in the UK.
+Any full-time or structured part-time course that is at the masters level of 180 credits either on-campus or distance learning online, however any distance learning course must be based in the UK.
 Therefore, this includes all types of MSc, MPhil, MLitt, MA, MBA and MRes courses.

 Who should you apply to?